An Aesthetic Philosophy of Librarianship

 So then, after rewriting our library mission statements to express alignment with institutional objectives, as ACRL SLHE suggests we do, it is still not clear how we are to develop the recommended metrics and performance indicators to demonstrate contributions to “student recruitment, retention, time to degree and academic success,” that is, without fundamentally reforming the library to become something which is not an academic library, but something more along the lines of a tutoring center.

 Many libraries have established “student success centers” and ramped up their instructional programs in an effort to be able to demonstrate their relevance and value to their parent institutions through mentoring students and increased direct engagement with them.
-These are worthwhile, but it would have been preferable to me had ACRL also succeeded in making the “library” part of the library more valuable, not just focused on services.
+These are worthwhile, but it would have been preferable to me had ACRL also succeeded in making the “library” part of the library less expendable.

 I mentioned earlier a trend in the literature of library assessment of marginalizing the role and value of collections, or proclaiming them to be irrelevant to the success or quality of the library.
 Although we try to carve out new ways of expanding out services, in most instances, the campus computer labs, tutoring and writing labs, student affairs, and Blackboard, are handled by other entities on campus.
-The only thing that makes the library unique, relevant and effective, are its collections, and the provision of support services related to these.
+Faculty show students how to cite sources (I do too, but there is redundancy).
+The only thing that makes the library unique, relevant and effective, to users are its collections, and the provision of support services related to these.

 A number of articles in library literature discussing service-oriented assessment techniques for measuring quality also justify the services-only approach by arguing that libraries can’t continue to grow their collections, and therefore must focus on expanding services to justify their value.